-The first memory I have of an airport was that ugly tarp in the old Philippine International Departure Terminal.
-It was muggy and gray, just like my memory of that particular day.
+The first memory I have of an airport was an ugly tarp in the old Philippine International Departure Terminal.
+It was muggy and gray, just like my memory of that day.

 When the plane touched down in crowded Bombay (now called Mumbai), my parents went their separate ways.
 They had decided that when they parted, I would live with my mother.
-And so I did, for the next five years.
+And so I did.

 Funny thing is, that day at the airport is the oldest clear memory I have of life.

 We spent the next 12 months in India.
-It was a culture-rich country filled with mythical gods and swarms of people, exotic markets and potholed villages.
-We moved around a lot, eventually living in Madurai.
-Memories of India are still crisp in my mind: finding quartz stones in the neighborhood; passing holy cows on the road; loving Masala Dosa; learning Tamil, my first foreign language.
+It was a vibrant country.
+Mythical gods, crowds of people, exotic markets.
+Memories of India are still crisp in my mind.
+Passing holy cows on the road; loving Masala Dosa; learning Tamil, my first foreign language.

-I was to board many planes again in life—how many exactly, I’ve lost count.
-For leisure; for work; for love.
+I was to board many planes again in life.
+For leisure, for work, for love.

-Then, one day, a couple of decades later, I stood in the Arrivals Terminal, clutching my son’s hand in mine.
+Then, one day, over 20 years later, I stood in the Arrivals Terminal, clutching my son’s hand in mine.

-And this time, the color of the carpet beneath my shoe soles was a beautiful, beautiful blue.
+And this time, the color of the new carpet beneath my shoes was a beautiful blue.

-That day in 1985 set the stage for everything else I was to learn about travel.
-And essentially, about life:
+You see, that day in 1985 set the stage for everything else I was to learn about travel.
+And essentially, much about life:

-That, travel is so much more about just changing places, or going somewhere else.
+That travel is about so much more than just changing places, or going somewhere else.

 Travel is a wake-up call.
 It shines the spotlight on other worlds, the ones outside our own.
 Travelling can make us feel so small, yet so strong at the same time.

 Travel teaches us that sometimes, we get left behind.
 We fall.
-We must journey alone.
-And it’s up to us to get up, catch up, and keep on going.
+But it’s up to us to get up, catch up, and keep on going.

-This month, we flew over 6,000 miles, from Europe, back to Asia.
-Yes, right back to the airport where my journeys began that day in 1985.
-My dad had suffered a mild stroke in December.
-I took the kids back to visit the Philippines after four long years.
+Last month, we flew over 6,000 miles, from Europe to Asia.
+My dad had suffered a mild stroke in December, so I took the kids back to visit our family in the Philippines after many years.

 This time, coming back was a joyful feeling.
-The blue airport carpet in the Arrivals terminal was warm and welcoming.
+The blue carpet in the renovated Manila terminal was warm and welcoming.

 We skipped, hugged, took selfies.
 We created new memories and I re-framed old ones.

-My kids, too, have been learning, throughout our travels, that home is not a single place.
-It’s not a country; not a concrete house; not even an association of people.
+My kids, too, have been learning, that home is not a single place.
+It’s not a country, nor a concrete building.
+It is not even an association of people.